astronomer/docs/astro/manage-connections-variables.md

 **Limitations**

-- You can ***only*** automatically export your variables to Astro as environment variables
+- You can only automatically export your Airflow variables to Astro as environment variables.
-- Managing many connections or variables this way can become unwieldy.
+- Managing many connections or variables can become unwieldy.
 - It's not the most secure option for sensitive variables.
-- For local Airflow, you'll lose your connections and variables if you delete your metadata database with `astro dev kill`.
+- In a local environment, you'll lose your connections and variables if you delete your metadata database with `astro dev kill`.

 ### Secrets backend